reflectoring/reflectoring.github.io/_posts/2020-07-19-rate-limiting-with-resilience4j.md

 ## RateLimiter Metrics

 Suppose after implementing client-side throttling we find that the response times of our APIs have increased.
-This is possible because our request processing threads sometimes wait to get permission before calling the remote operation.
-How can we find out how often we are throttling our requests?
-How can we ensure that the values we've set on the `RateLimiterConfig` are working well?
+This is possible - as we have seen, if permissions are not available when a thread invokes a remote operation, the `RateLimiter` puts the thread in a waiting state.

-Monitoring `RateLimiter` metrics helps us identify such issues.
-If most of our request handling threads are often waiting to get permission, it could mean that our `limitForPeriod` is too low.
+If our request handling threads are often waiting to get permission, it could mean that our `limitForPeriod` is too low.
 Perhaps we need to work with our service provider and get additional quota provisioned first.
+Monitoring `RateLimiter` metrics helps us identify such capacity issues and ensure that the values we've set on the `RateLimiterConfig` are working well.

 `RateLimiter` tracks two metrics: the number of permissions available (`resilience4j.ratelimiter.available.permissions`), and the number of threads waiting for permissions (`resilience4j.ratelimiter.waiting.threads`).